How does web filtering work?

 The nominated category then needs to be confirmed by the filtering system which takes 24 hours.
 After this time, if the site's official category is one that is blocked for all school staff statewide, the website will become inaccessible.
 However, if your principal or MIS admin has granted you 'temporary access' privileges, you can continue to access this blocked website for another 24-hour period only.

 You'll receive an email informing you of the result of your nominated category.
-If you disagree with the final result, you can log a job with the Service Centre to have it assessed by the department's filtering team.
+If you disagree with the final result, you can log a job with the Service Centre (DETE staff only) to have it assessed by the department's filtering team.

 'Temporary access' privileges are given by the MIS administrator through the MIS Portal to school staff.
 It allows them access to sites which have been blocked statewide, for a 24 hour period, once only.
 Please note this does not include sites that are within the 'school block list', 'permanently blocked list', 'placeholder' sites, or 'timed access block list'.